 - Please be respectful of the surroundings as the TO is located in a National Park.
 It is prohibited to:

-- Smoke or drink
+- Smoke and eat

 - Throw away rubbish except where indicated

 - For your own safety, please remain with your assigned group at all times and follow the instructions given by the guide at all times.